Glucose strategies – 11 tips to flatten your glucose curve

-- Fasting glucose: For this test, a healthcare provider will take a sample of blood to check your blood sugar level after you’ve fasted for 8 to 12 hours.
-According to the World Health Organization (WHO) a fasting blood sugar level of 70 to 99 mg/dL is considered normal, while 100 to 125 mg/dL indicates prediabetes or impaired glucose tolerance, and 126 mg/dL or above means you have diabetes.
+- Fasting glucose: For this test, a member of the medical care team will take a sample of blood to check your blood sugar level after you’ve fasted for 8–12 hours.
+According to the World Health Organization (WHO), a fasting blood sugar level of 70–99 mg/dL is considered normal, while 100–125 mg/dL indicates prediabetes or impaired glucose tolerance, and 126 mg/dL or above means you have diabetes.
 It’s important to note that reference ranges can vary from lab to lab.
-The same is true for age and gender, as well as sex.
+The same is true for age and biological sex.

-- HbA1c: This blood test measures the amount of glucose attached to your hemoglobin, the part of red blood cells that carry oxygen in the body.
+- HbA1c: This blood test measures the amount of glucose attached to your hemoglobin, the part of red blood cells that carry oxygen around the body.
 Red blood cells live for about 120 days, so roughly speaking, this value shows your average blood glucose levels over the past 3 months.
-The results are given in percentages, with a normal range below 5.7 percent.
-A reading of a HbA1c value between 5.7 to 6.4 percent indicates prediabetes, while 6.5 percent or higher indicates diabetes.
+The results are given in percentages, with a normal range below 5.7%.
+A reading of a HbA1c value between 5.7–6.4% percent indicates prediabetes, while 6.5% or higher indicates diabetes.

 Evidence-based tips that help balance your blood sugar levels

 Avoiding glucose spikes is important for long-term metabolic and cardiovascular health.
 These strategies can help you manage your blood sugar levels for overall good health.